KonnexionsGmbH/docker_images_pub/docker_images/dderl_dev/README.md

     > REM Assumptions:
     > REM   - you want to map the container port 8443 to the host port 443
     > REM   - the name of the Docker container should be: my_dderl_dev
-    > REM   - the path the host repository is: //C/projects/dderl
+    > REM   - the path the host repository is: //C/projects/my_repro
-    > REM   - the directory name for this repository inside the container should be: dderl_dir
+    > REM   - the directory name for this repository inside the container should be: my_repro_dir
     > REM   - you want to use the latest version of the **DDErl** development image
     > docker run -it -p 443:8443 \
                  --name my_dderl_dev \
-                 -v //C/projects/dderl:/dderl_dir \
+                 -v //C/projects/my_repro:/my_repro_dir \
                  konnexionsgmbh/dderl_dev:latest

     > REM Stopping the container